LinkedEarth/Pyleoclim_util/README.md

 ### <a name = "install"> Installation </a>

 Python v3.4+ is required.
-Tested with Python v3.5 and v3.6
+Tested with Python v3.5 and v3.6, but not v3.7.
+Currently, we recommend v3.6.
+[Here](https://github.com/LinkedEarth/Pyleoclim_util/tree/master/python-env-setup) is a tutorial of how to setup a Python environment for Pyleoclim and other general purposes for geosciences.

 Will not run on a Windows system